Mohamed-Y-Mohamed/Recipe_meal_App/README.md

 Express Server: Handles routing and API logic for authentication, profile management, and interactions with MongoDB.
 JWT Authentication: Secures protected routes such as liking/unliking meals and updating the profile.
-MongoDB Integration: User data, including profile information and liked meals, is stored in MongoDB.
+MongoDB Integration: User data, including profile information and liked meals, is stored in MongoDB. vbnet
+Copy code

+This version ensures that everything is properly formatted and aligned with t